Union, Progress and Democracy: Electoral system

-Reform of the Organic Act of the General Electoral Regime (LOREG) with 3 hopes: achieving voters' equality, regardless of residence; increasing the minority-party representation, underrepresented with today's electoral system compared to the majority-party one; and reducing regionalist and peripheral nationalist parties' representation.
-This reform raises biproportional apportionment of 350 seats in the Congress of Deputies.
-Of the 350 MPs, one would be elected from each province and one from each autonomous city for a total of 52 and the remaining 298 MPs would be elected by provinces, redeployed in proportion to the population, using the Sainte-Laguë method.
-But, the allocation of seats to parties would be based on the votes obtained in the 52 constituencies so that a party which has fewer votes than another can't receive more seats than that one.
-Firstly, the value of r-parameter, equivalent to 0.25% of the total valid votes, would be calculated.
-Secondly, r votes would be subtracted from those parties which have passed r votes, getting the reduced votes for each party; however, parties that hadn't reached r votes would be removed from the allocation of seats.
-Thirdly, using the D'Hondt method, 325 seats would be allocated proportionally to the reduced votes while the remaining 25 would be assigned according to the square of the reduced ones so as to achieve equity in parties' representation and compatible proportionality and governance.
-Finally, BAZI computer program, developed at the University of Augsburg, would be used to distribute the seats won by each party in the 52 constituencies.
+The party advocated reforming the Organic Act of the General Electoral Regime (LOREG) with three objectives: to achieve equality among voters regardless of their place of residence; to increase the representation of minority parties, which are under-represented compared to the majority parties in the current electoral system; and to reduce the representation of regionalist and peripheral nationalist parties.
+The reform involved a biproportional distribution of 350 seats in the Congress of Deputies.
+Of these, one seat would have been allocated to each province and autonomous city (52 seats in total).
+The Sainte-Laguë method would have distributed the remaining 298 seats among the provinces according to their population.
+To ensure proportional representation, the allocation of seats to parties would have been under the votes received in the sum of the 52 constituencies, thus preventing a party with fewer votes from winning more seats than a party with more votes.
+Firstly, the value of the r-parameter, 0.25% of the total valid votes, would have been calculated.
+Parties with fewer votes than the r-parameter would have been excluded from the seat allocation process.
+Next, the D'Hondt method would have assigned 325 seats proportionally to the reduced votes and the remaining 25 seats based on the square of the reduced votes to "achieve fairness in party representation and make governance and proportionality compatible".
+Finally, the BAZI computer programme, developed at the University of Augsburg, would have distributed the seats won by each party in the 52 constituencies.